 As part of our prevention efforts, we offer vaccinations on-site.
 The following immunizations are commonly available: hepatitis A, hepatitis B, meningitis, measles-mumps-rubella (MMR), tetanus, and HPV.
 Flu shots are available in the fall–winter season.
 The costs of vaccines are charged to your student account.
 Please call ahead to make an appointment and to ensure that the vaccine is available at that time, or to discuss any questions you may have about immunizations.
 Additional information about immunizations can be obtained at the Center for Disease Control (CDC) at www.cdc.gov/vaccines/spec-grps/college.htm.

-We perform some routine laboratory tests on-site at no cost to you.
-Other tests are sent to an outside laboratory, which will bill you or your health insurance provider.
+We perform some rapid routine laboratory tests on-site at no cost to you.
+Most tests (such as blood and urine samples and Pap smears) are sent to an outside laboratory, which will bill you or your health insurance provider.

 HIV testing is provided in Medical Services by appointment.
 If testing is performed by Medical Services, insurance co-payments and deductibles may apply.